Senator Warren slams Disney for layoffs, executives' salaries

 Warren has been targeting executives who are under increased scrutiny as the economy falters from the pandemic, and as workers and other elected officials press them on issues such as racial justice and climate change.

-(Reporting by Jessica DiNapoli in New York; Additional reporting by Lisa Richwine; Editing by Muralikumar Anantharaman)
+(Reporting by Jessica DiNapoli in New York; Additional reporting by Lisa Richwine; Editing by Muralikumar Anantharaman and Aurora Ellis)

 ((Jessica.DiNapoli@thomsonreuters.com; 646-223-4678;))